myckakamil/bookworm-scripts/README.md

 # Bookworm scripts

 > **Note**
-> This project is still a work in progress.
-Expect frequent updates and breaking changes.
+> This project is currently in maintenance mode.
+Since I started this repo, I discovered **Ansible** 😄
+> The `debootstrap` script will be moved to its own repository in the future.

 A collection of automated scripts for installing and configuring Debian systems.
 Ideal for quickly setting up new installations with various configurations.